python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.sock_recv(sock, nbytes)

-   Receive data.
+   Receive up to *nbytes* from *sock*.
 Asynchronous version of :meth:`socket.recv() <socket.socket.recv>`.

-   The received data is returned as a bytes object.
-The maximum amount of data to be received is specified by the *nbytes* argument.
+   Return the received data as a bytes object.

-   The socket *sock* must be non-blocking.
+   *sock* must be a non-blocking socket.

    .. versionchanged:: 3.7
       Even though this method was always documented as a coroutine